jonlives/knife-spork/README.md

 -------------
 This function lets you easily set a version constraint in an environment or group of environments for a particular cookbook.
 By default it will set the version constraint to whatever the local version of the specified cookbook is.
 Optionally, you can include a `--version` option which will set the version constraint for the specified cookbook to whatever version number you provide.
 You might want to use this if, for example, you pushed a version constraint for a cookbook version you don't want your nodes to use anymore, so you want to "roll back" the environment to a previous version.
 You can also specify the `--remote` option if you'd like to automatically upload your changed local environment file to the server.

-If enabled, the auto_push configuration in the git plugin will automatically push to master changes to the environment file to github.
-You can pass in a different branch with the `--branch` option.
+If enabled, the `auto_push` configuration in the git plugin will automatically push to master changes to the environment file to github.
+A different branch could be configured aside from master with the `branch` option.

 If you don't specify an environment or environment group, the default_environments config directive will be used if set.